Azure/azure-sdk/releases/2020-08/js.md

 #### [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/CHANGELOG.md)

 ##### New Features
-- Extended `DefaultAzureCredential` with experimental credentials that use login credentials from Azure CLI or Visual Studio Code's Azure Account extension.
-- Add the ability to read AZURE_AUTHORITY_HOST from the environment.
-- Made all the developer credentials public as well as the list of credentials used by DefaultAzureCredential.
-- Make the keytar dependency optional, allowing for building and running on platforms not supported by keytar.

-### Azure Event Hubs
+- With 1.1.0, new developer credentials are now available: `VisualStudioCodeCredential` and `AzureCliCredential`.
+  - `VisualStudioCodeCredential` allows developers to log into Azure using the credentials available after logging in through the Azure Account extension in Visual Studio Code.
+  - `AzureCliCredential` allows developers to log into Azure using the login credentials after an "az login" call.
+- Both `VisualStudioCodeCredential` and `AzureCliCredential` may be used directly or indirectly as part of `DefaultAzureCredential`.
+- Added the ability to configure the Managed Identity with a user-assigned client ID via a new option available in the `DefaultAzureCredential` constructor options: `managedIdentityClientId`.
+- Made a list of known authorities is now available via a new top-level constant: `AzureAuthorityHosts`.
+- Introduced the `CredentialUnavailable` error, which allows developers to differentiate between a credential not being available and an error happening during authentication.### Azure Event Hubs

 #### [Azure Event Hubs Checkpoint Store's Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/eventhub/eventhubs-checkpointstore-blob/CHANGELOG.md)